woodmc10/winter-olympics/README.md

 ![img](images/all/HDI_correlations.png)

 The p-values of the correlation of  with all olympic medals were statistically significant, while the correlations determined with only the winter medals were not.
+Its clear that the increase in countries for the comparison strengthed the results.
+The following scatter plot shows the negative correlation more clearly than the previous plot.

 ![img](images/all/Unemp-scatter.png)

 ## Future Work
 After seeing the impact that adding the summer olympic medals had on the correlations and the p-values, I would like to continue investigating these trends by using athlete data instead of only event medals data.
 Since only a fraction of the athletes that attend the games wind up winning medals, the increase in data points could strengthen the correlations and would provide more confidence in the validity of the calculated correlations.
-I would also like to evaluate all of the HDI indices to see if any other indices showed more correlation with the womens medals than the gender specific medals.
+I would also like to evaluate all of the HDI indices to see if any other indices showed more correlation with the women's medals than the gender specific indices.